artemkv/fsharp_examples/README.md

-# Shortest and simplest code examples that demonstrate map, lift2, bind and apply
+# My attempt on shortest and simplest code examples that demonstrate map, lift2, bind and apply

 # map